jagprog5/dev-guide/README.md

 ## Low Stakes Questions

-"If you were a butterfly what color would you be?"

 From a formal technical perspective there is a correct way of asking a question;
 the details have been narrowed down to exact input and output with a [minimal reproducible